larry-athey/lora-cmd-ctrl/README.md

 Due to the lower frequency and near zero RF noise/congestion, this system works over incredibly long ranges with no additional infrastructure needed.
 For example, the mission control modem could be mounted on a rooftop and communicate with clients well over a mile away.

 This system is intended for any purpose where remote control of motorized devices and remote switching is needed, without the need for an internet connection or WiFi infrastructure.
+Encrypted communications prevents nefarious actors from tampering with your devices, should they figure out what you're using and set up their own mission control server.

 ### Motor Control
 The LCC receiver module can control standard DC brushed motors using a PWM driven H bridge driver such as an L298N, or stepper motors such as a Nema 17 with a DRV8825 driver. _(You may actually use any driver you like.)_ Motor control includes direction, speed, runtime, progression time to smooth speed changes, and the number of steps if using a stepper motor.